PhD in Education

 - A minimum of three years of successful work experience in an educational, community or human services environment.

 - Applicants are required to take the GRE revised General Test.
+GRE scores are valid within five years of the application deadline.

 - Current resume.